livrich/data_structure_tutorial/2_set.md

 ## Hashing
 Hashing is designed to solve the problem of needing to efficiently find or store an item in a collection.

 For example, is we have a list of 10,000 numbers and we want to check if a given number is in the list, it would be inefficient to successively compare the word with all 10,000 items until we find a match.
-This wold be O(n) efficiency, which isn't terrible, but not great for large data sets.
+This would be O(n) efficiency, which isn't terrible, but not great for large data sets.

 This is why hashing is useful.
 It is a way to narrow down our search; typically, by generating an index at which the value we are looking for is stored.